WATCH NOW: KUSD School Board meeting halted as mask opponents object to moving to crowd overflow rooms

 “The rioters can be together, but the civil stay,” said one woman, as many in the crowd nodded.

-“Where was the proactive thought to hold this meeting elsewhere if we knew there were going to be people showing up?” asked John Bush, School Board member Todd Price’s campaign manager, who had earlier been an applicant for the School Board himself to fill a vacancy left by Dan Wade, who resigned last month for health reasons.
+“Where was the proactive thought to hold this meeting elsewhere if we knew there were going to be people showing up?” asked John Bush, School Board member Todd Price’s campaign manager.
+Bush had earlier been an applicant for the School Board to fill a vacancy left by Dan Wade, who resigned last month for health reasons.

 A woman’s voice rang out: “Anyone wanting to leave the room, leave now.”